freesewing/freesewing/designs/lily/README.md

 # @freesewing/lily

-A FreeSewing pattern that needs a description
+A FreeSewing pattern for basic leggings